Eighth day of Indigenous fuel price protests in Ecuador

 Indigenous people comprise more than a million of Ecuador's 17.7 million inhabitants, and their protest has since been joined by students, workers and others feeling the economic pinch.

-"We have reached out, we have called for dialogue, but they do not want peace," President Guillermo Lasso said in a video on Twitter Monday.
+"We have reached out, we have called for dialogue, but they do not want peace," Lasso, a former banker in power since May 2021, said in a video on Twitter Monday.

 Police say 63 personnel have been wounded in clashes and 21 others briefly held hostage since the protests began, while human rights observers reported 79 arrests and 55 civilians wounded.